mfmanberg/CS506_Project/README.md

 ![alt text](<comparison stats new.png>)

-Thus, adding an additional modality helps the model learn trends faster and more efficiently.
+This result shows us that adding an additional modality helps the model learn trends faster and more efficiently.